boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/bitly.md

 ### Create Bitly data source
 After successful authentication, the NEW DATA SOURCE configuration panel opens.
 Follow the below steps to create Bitly data source.
 1. Enter a name and description (optional) for the data source.
-2. Click the **API Endpoints** down drop box and choose the required endpoint.
+2. Click the **API Endpoints** drop-down box and choose the required endpoint.
-3. Click the **Custom Url** if you want to enter the URL manually.
-Refer the [Bitly API documentation](https://dev.bitly.com/v4_documentation.html) for more details.
+3. Click **Custom URL** if you want to enter the URL manually.
+Refer to the [Bitly API documentation](https://dev.bitly.com/v4_documentation.html) for more details.
-4. Select **GET** method for the REST API in **Method** combo box.
+4. Select **GET** method for the REST API in the **Method** combo box.
-5. In **Max Rows**, enter the maximum number of rows to be fetched from the Bitly data source.
-This value is used to fetch the data from Bitly data source via pagination.
+5. Enter the maximum number of rows to be fetched from the Bitly data source in **Max Rows**.
+This value is used for pagination.
-6. Choose a time interval for **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+6. Choose a time interval for **Refresh Settings** using the combo box to trigger the REST API request periodically and keep the data in sync with the dashboard.
-7. Select **JSON** data type in **Data Format** combo box.
+7. Select **JSON** data type in the **Data Format** combo box.
-8. The authentication type will be set to **Bitly** automatically since OAuth is used for authenticating with Bitly account.
+8. The authentication type will be automatically set to **Bitly** since OAuth is used for authenticating with the Bitly account.

     ![Data source icon](/static/assets/working-with-datasource/data-connectors/images/bitly/DataSourcesView.png)